techmo-pl/dictation-client/python/README.md

   --service-address ADDRESS
                         IP address and port (address:port) of a service the client will connect to.
+  --audio-path AUDIO    Path to the audio file with speech to be recognized.
+                        It should be mono wav/ogg/mp3, 8kHz or 16kHz.
+  --mic                 Use microphone as an audio source (instead of audio file).
   --ssl-dir SSL_DIRECTORY
                         If set to a path with ssl credential files (client.crt, client.key, ca.crt), use ssl
                         authentication.
 Otherwise use insecure channel
                         (default).
-  --wave-path WAVE      Path to wave file with speech to be recognized.
-Should
-                        be mono, 8kHz or 16kHz.
-  --mic                 Use microphone as an audio source (instead of wave
-                        file).
   --session-id SESSION_ID
                         Session ID to be passed to the service.
 If not specified, the service will generate a default session